KorbinVanetteDev/RealSailAway/README.md

 # RealSailAway
-This is a game that is in development.
+This is a game that is completed!
 This is the more realistic version of the game "Sail Away".
 I am adding so many new features to this game, and I am excited to build it.
 This will be a work in progress for a long time.
 Follow along with the development at Macondo Hack Club. :)

-Current Features (Will Change):
-Custom movement script,
-Custom look script,
+This was a super fun project to make!
+It has so many new, fun features that I think make the game so much better.
+I added a somewhat weather system to the second island using particles.
+I really love that.
+I also created a wind effect on the 3rd island and fire on the first.
+I also added a kraken, which will steal your resources when you get too close.
+This is a way to make it harder, since I thought the game would be too easy.
+My favorite part is the shop.
+I added a booster pack (because I love trading card games), which features hand-drawn cards!!
+I also made everything look more realistic.
+I am sorry the files are too large to put on GitHub.
+There are apparently 37,335 files in the whole game; it probably could use some refactoring, but it actually works, so it's not getting touched.
+If you want to download the source of the game, you can find it here: